•Researchers from foreign countries recently discovered four new species of fish in Philippine waters.

 “Most of the species described here are only known from MCEs (mesophotic coral ecosystems) in the Philippines,” explained the researchers.

-Mesophotic coral ecosystems take their name from meso (“middle”) and photic (“light”).
+Mesophotic coral ecosystems take their name from the ancient Greek words meso (“middle”) and photos (“light”).
 These ecosystems contain both light-dependent organisms and organisms typically found in waters with low light penetration.

 “The continued exploration of mesophotic coral ecosystems will likely reveal many more new species, and increase the known ranges of known species,” concluded the authors.